blcxtranslations/blcx/_translated/chapter-0049.md

 And spirit tools indeed had incomparable power.
 He could barely use his fourth layer cultivation to control the mid-grade golden rope.
 If he had enough spiritual power and could control that high-grade flying sword, then he would be able to speedily and easily remove Yan Tian Heng's head.

 It doesn't matter how many treasures one had, if one did not have enough spiritual power, then they were all useless or, at least, they could not display their full power.
 So the priority now is to increase his cultivation.
-As to the Spiritual Control technique, he can take it slow and start learning it once he enters the fifth or sixth layer of Spirit Gathering.
+As to the Spiritual Control technique, he can take it slow and start learning it once he enters the fifth or sixth layer of Spirit Condensation.

 Summarizing his experiences was Lin Xuan's strong point.
 He had learned a lot from this trip such as the tyranny of the sect and cultivator clans or how the rogue cultivators can only be angry and didn't dare to speak out.
 It also helped him understand that there was no reasoning in the cultivation world.
 In this kind of might makes right world, fists were the reason, the principle, and the justification.
 If you don't want to be bullied, then you have to strive to increase your strength.